pritayan/Arctyx/README.md

 -└── assets/        # Optional: for music art / background (not included yet)

 ---
-## AND THAT'S 'SCRIPTS' NOT 'SCRITPS' ......

 ---
-## [NOTE] - There could be error and bugs right now as I am still working on this.
-## Changes and Edits are welcome.
-Join me in making it more advance and Frost-cool !!!!
+> 🙄 **AND YES, IT’S `scripts/` NOT `scriTps/`** 😂
 ---
+📝 [NOTE]

+    There could be errors and bugs right now as I am still working on this.
+    Changes and edits are welcome.
+Join me in making it more advanced and Frost-cool!!!
+---

 ## Tips
-- Try to assign a keyboard shortcut key to start the eww.
-If you are using hyprlan (and/or dotfiles) you can create a keybind file to assign specific key to execute specific task.
-- Make sure you assign keyboard key for both running and quiting the eww.
-I could make an widget to run the whole setup.
-But to terminate, the widget would also got lost.
+Tips (do after installation)

+    You can use a systemd service or autostart Arctyx with Hyprland by adding it to your config.

+    Position the launcher icon using Hyprland rules if needed.

+    Adjust paths inside .sh files if your directories differ.

+    Add keybinds in Hyprland config to toggle eww open & eww close for convenience.

+    Avoid autostarting popups; use scripts or keybinds for more control.

+    Plan a fallback “kill switch” if widgets hide before quitting EWW.
 ---

 ## 📦 Installation